brianly/acs-demos/demo_scripts/build_2016/script.md

 build2016_rest_enqueue_1           python src/server.py     Up       0.0.0.0:5000->5000/tcp
 ```

-# Deploying to Azure Container Service
+# Running on Azure Container Service (Docker Swarm)

-In order to deploy these applictions to Swarm on ACS all you need to
+In order to deploy the application to Swarm on ACS all you need to
 do is:

   * Create an ACS cluster using the Swarm Orchestrator